 Shein has sold a “metal swastika pendant” and a racist phone case showing a handcuffed Black person outlined in chalk, among other controversial designs.
 Although the company apologized for both items, it indicates that a lack of oversight is baked into Shein’s speedy business model.

 Shein's innovative influencer marketing strategy, high sell-through rate, and low overhead mean that the Chinese brand can keep prices extraordinarily low.
 And that business model — one that prioritizes quantity and speed over quality and oversight — has propelled Shein to the apex of the fast fashion pyramid.
 But critics are right to point out the company's dubious ethics.

 Like most fast fashion brands, Shein's business practices are harming the environment and taking advantage of lax copyright laws to fuel its $100-billion enterprise.
 More egregious offenses, such as having employees work 18-hour days for pennies an hour, have also come to light.
 But is it fair to single Shein out?
-Yes and no. While we shouldn't brush Shein's troubling practices aside, many of the world's largest companies — H&M, Apple, Nike, Amazon, etc. — have faced similar criticisms for labor violations and environmental degradation.
+Yes and no. While we shouldn't brush Shein's troubling practices aside, many of the world's largest companies — H&M and Zara, for example — have faced similar criticisms for labor violations and environmental degradation.

 @ajplus Shein’s inhumane business model is exposed through a Channel 4 undercover investigation into the Chinese fast-fashion giant. #Shein #Fashion #SheinHaul #Haul #ForYou #SheinFactory #SheinSweatshops #SheinGoodFinds #BlackFriday #CyberMonday ♬ Minimal deep beats and synth sounds(881585) - OnGakku